Monardo4/do-the-dishes-break/README.md

-# do-the-dishes-break
+# 🍽️ Do the dishes break?
-Dishes in movies break a lot.
+🍷 Dishes in movies break a lot.
 This is a tool for people who may have issues with watching dishes break.
 I don't know, maybe some people feel empathy towards dishes?
+🥣